Welcome to my book

 In the final chapters, I look more deeply at this phenomenon and how exposure-response prevention treatment can be improved when it seems it doesn't have the desired outcome.
 I also discuss why deep brain stimulation is available as a treatment option.
 That is, when traditional therapy fails in the habituation process during exposure therapy.

-To read an interview about my book, why not check out OCD Topic's Free Plan.
-You'll find it in the site's menu under Plans & Pricing.
-For now, you can read the first chapter provided.
+You can read an interview about my book in my blog.
+Also, the first chapter of my book is provided below (toggle to full screen on a laptop for better viewing).
 But if you want to read the book straight away, you can get a hard copy or instant download on Kindle at Amazon today!
 I do hope you'll like it and give it a review on Amazon.
-You can also share your review with the ones below.
-You can do this through the contact section on the site's homepage...
-Thanks so much for listening!
+You can also share your review with the ones below (it can be sent through the contact section on the site's homepage).

 Martin Johannson, Doctor